data-apis/array-api/spec/extensions/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the Cholesky factors for each square matrix.
-If `upper` is `False`, the array must contain lower-triangular matrices.
-Otherwise, it must contain upper-triangular matrices.
-The returned array must have a floating-point data type determined by {ref}`type-promotion` and shape as `x`.
+If `upper` is `False`, the returned array must contain lower-triangular matrices; otherwise, the returned array must contain upper-triangular matrices.
+The returned array must have a floating-point data type determined by {ref}`type-promotion` and must have the same shape as `x`.

 (function-linalg-cross)=
 ### linalg.cross(x1, x2, /, *, axis=-1)